TLS® Stay Fit Kit

 Manganese is a mineral found in large quantities in both plant and animal matter.
 The most valuable dietary sources of manganese include whole grains, nuts, leafy vegetables and teas.
 Manganese is concentrated in the bran of grains, which is often removed during processing.
 It supports healthy connective tissue and bones.

-Iodine is in most seafood and in iodised salt.
+Iodine is in most seafood and in iodized salt.
 The trace element supports more than a hundred enzyme systems such as energy production, nerve function and hair and skin growth.
 It is a necessary component of thyroid hormones and helps maintain healthy metabolism.

 Iron (Pyrophosphate, SunActive® Fe)